 Whether you're an executive or not, sign up to keep in touch with what Cephas Williams is doing moving forward and to be the first to hear about the progress of the Black British Network.

 Imagine if all our major companies and their executives stood together, for the purpose of the Black community in the UK to prioritise the economic advancement of the Black community and the eradication of systemic racism.
 Imagine if we stopped paying lip service and put our money and our resources where our mouths and hearts seem to be.
 We need to keep the momentum in isolation of the media being at the tail end of amplifying the George Floyd conversation.
 So that it does not take for the death of another Black man before we see the true state of the landscape toward Black people again.
 We need to act now and come together to create seismic change.
 What if we had an alliance, a network of leaders and leading companies standing shoulder to shoulder with the Black British community, not to say that they are perfect but to stand together with the Black community, to ensure that 20 years from now, the next generation of Black people had a level playing field in the UK.

 The following list of executives, leaders and allies have committed their time, resources and organisation to stand with us as we drive targeted change focused on the Black community in the UK.
-We are looking for allies who are not afraid to have difficult conversations that lead to real systemic change to join us on this journey.
+We are looking for allies who are not afraid to have candid conversations that lead to real systemic change to join us on this journey.

 Co-founder & Chair

 UK Chair & Managing Partner UK&I

 Artistic Director & Chief Executive